Daniel-Mietchen/events/PIDapalooza-2018.md

 # Abstract

 Policies are a common way to structure interactions amongst humans as well as between humans and human-made systems.
-In turn, they have a structure to themselves, which may vary considerably across use cases but can generally be broken down into individual policy elements.
+In turn, they have a structure to themselves, which may vary considerably across use cases but can generally be broken down into individual policy elements, similar to [ingredients within a recipe](http://tinyurl.com/gqbmzlp).
 In this session - which will be presented from https://github.com/Daniel-Mietchen/events/blob/master/PIDapalooza-2018.md - we will entertain the idea of assigning PIDs to such policy elements and explore the effects that might have on
 - exposing policies relevant to a given context,
 - flagging contradictions between policies,
-- building policy-aware workflows,
+- building policy-aware automated workflows, e.g. around [machine-actionable Data Management Plans](https://doi.org/10.3897/rio.3.e13086)
 - monitoring policy compliance, and
 - [standardizing policies](https://sparcopen.org/policy-harmonization-statement/) across languages, jurisdictions and other use cases.